Your donations help T1Determined #keepgoing.

 Why I Run (and Ride and Swim)

-In case you haven't noticed, even though as of 2022 I still hold the record for the first-ever run from Disneyland to Walt Disney World (2020-2021) and the Fastest Known Time run across Texas (2019), it's rare when I set or break a record.
-I'm not Scott Jurek, Karl Meltzer, or Pete Kostelnik.
-I'm "Joe Everyman."
-I started late.
-I didn't do a full Ironman until age 57.
+Even though as of 2025 I'm still the first and only person to ever run from Disneyland to Walt Disney World (2020-2021) and amazingly I still hold the Fastest Known Time record for running across Texas (2019), I'm not Scott Jurek, Karl Meltzer, or Pete Kostelnik.

 My mission is to show fellow Type 1 diabetics that while our mutual fears of low blood sugars are justifiable, with help, we can find safe ways to be physically active and even epic.
 That starts with finding others who've already done what we're trying to do, and when no one's done those things, DOING them, sharing what you've learned, and lifting each other up.